 *

 By the time of Jesus’ birth, Judaism had become splintered.
-The populous was beginning to believe resolution could only come through Messiah—he who would give the final interpretation of the Law and the Prophets.
+The populace was beginning to believe resolution could only come through the Messiah—he who would give the final interpretation of the Law and the Prophets.
 The extreme popularity of John the Baptist illustrates this hunger.
 Yet, the Sadducees saw no need for the Messiah.
-This lack of belief in the need for a messiah became one more conflict with Nazarenes, the Pharisees, and many commoners.
-The Sadducees might not grasp the uproar concerning either John or Jesus except as a threat to their power.
-They would consider neither John nor Jesus as spiritually credible.
+This lack of belief in the need for a messiah became yet another point of conflict with the Nazarenes, the Pharisees, and many common people.
+The Sadducees might not grasp the uproar concerning either John or Jesus, except as a threat to their power.

 Even though the Pharisees replaced the Sadducees in 78-76 BC as the predominant sect, the Sadducees continued as the Temple priests.
 Their power and influence remained primarily in Jerusalem.
 Along with the Pharisees, they ruled within the religious court, the Great Sanhedrin, made up of chief priests, scribes, and elders.
 They were also assisted by the chief scribe of the Qumran Essene, perhaps a more weighty figure than Caiaphus himself, for it would be this chief scribe who would give the final interpretation in all matters.
 In the trial of Jesus, this chief scribe would have to be a central figure.